A charitable bequest is one of the easiest and most flexible ways that you can leave a gift to Wake Forest University that will make a lasting impact.

 A bequest is one of the easiest gifts to make.
 With the help of an attorney, you can include language in your will or trust specifying a gift to be made to family, friends or Wake Forest as part of your estate plan, or you can make a bequest using a beneficiary designation form.

 If you have any questions about leaving a bequest to us, please contact us.
-We would be happy to assist you.
+We are happy to assist you.
 If you have been so generous as to include a bequest to Wake Forest University as part of your estate plan, please take the time to let us know.
-We would like to recognize you and your family for your generosity and include you as a member of the Samuel Wait Legacy Society.
-If you will be 50 to 69 by June 30, 2020, a portion of your bequest will count in the Wake Will Lead Campaign.
-If you will be 70 or older by June 30, 2020, 100% of your Bequest will count in the Wake Will Lead Campaign.
+We would like to recognize you for your generosity and include you as a member of the Wake Forest Legacy Society.
+If you will be between the ages of 50 and 69 by June 30, 2023, you will receive gift credit for a portion of your bequest.
+If you will be 70 or older by June 30, 2023, you will receive gift credit for 100% of your bequest.

 The method used to make a bequest will depend on the kind of gift you choose to leave to Wake Forest University.